What is the Safest Flooring for Seniors?

 Why Flooring Safety is Crucial for Seniors

-Choosing The Best Flooring Options for Seniors
+Choosing the Best Flooring for The Elderly

 Hardwood